Edward Bernard Raczyński: Biography

 Count Edward Bernard Maria Raczyński was born on 19 December 1891 in Zakopane to a Polish aristocratic family, the younger son of Count Edward Aleksander Raczyński of Nałęcz coat of arms, and his wife, Countess Róża Potocka.
 The Raczyńskis were related to the Austro-Hungarian house of Habsburgs.
 The full name was "Raczyński z Małyszyna", as they were a branch of the noble family Nałęcz-Małyski from Greater Poland (the area of the town of Wieluń) and about 1540 took their name from the estate of Raczyn near Wieluń.
-However, the Raczyńskis remained relatively unknown until the 18th century, when four of them became Senators of Poland under different reigns.

-One of the Raczyńskis became a Knight of the Order of the White Eagle during the reign of King August the Strong, six of them were awarded the Virtuti Militari order during the time of Duchy of Warsaw and three received the same distinction during the November Uprising of 1831.

-The title of Count was awarded to different branches of the family by Prussian Kings Friedrich Wilhelm III (in 1824) and Wilhelm II (in 1905).
-One of their kin was a Knight of the highest Prussian Order of the Black Eagle.
-The Raczyńskis were a bookish family who had long been known for using their great wealth to serve patrons of the arts.
+However, the Raczyńskis remained relatively unknown until the 18th century.
+Raczyńskis were a bookish family who had long been known for using their great wealth to serve patrons of the arts.
 Following his family's traditions, Raczyński was a well known bibliophile who was well read on a number of subjects.